jakubcizek/Optical_Flow_Sensors_Arduino/readme.md

-# Arduino driver for PMW3901 optical flow sensor
+# Arduino driver for PAA5001JE and PMW3901 optical flow sensor

-Arduino driver for the Pixart PMW3901 optical flow sensor.
-The driver is developed to support the [Bitcraze Flow Breakout board](https://wiki.bitcraze.io/breakout:flow).
+Arduino driver for the PAA5100JE and Pixart PMW3901(not tested atm) optical flow sensors.
+The driver was originally developed to support the [Bitcraze Flow Breakout board](https://wiki.bitcraze.io/breakout:flow).
 It communicates with the sensor using SPI.
+The Code for the PAA5100Je comes from [PiMoRoNi](https://github.com/pimoroni/pmw3901-python) which is written in python.

 ## Electrical connection